Geographic Connection to Pennsylvania: Baden, Beaver County

 Awards: Public Poetry Project, Benjamin Saltman First Book Prize, Stadler Poetry Fellow, Martha Meier Renk Distinguished Poetry Fellow, Tin House/SLS Kenya Competition, Associated Writing Programs Intro Journal Award,

 Born in 1982 and raised in Pittsburgh, Pennsylvania, Erinn Batykefer earned degrees from both the University of Delaware and the University of Wisconsin - Madison.
-Batykefer’s book of poems, Allegheny, Monongahela, was chosen by Red Hen Press as the Benjamin Saltman First Book Prize winner.
-She was a Stadler Poetry Fellow at Bucknell University from 2007-2009 and has since earned an MLIS from the University of Wisconsin - Madison, where she is working as a Communications Specialists/Librarian and serves as the Managing Editor and Co-founder of the Libraray as an Incubator Project.
+Batykefer's book of poems, Allegheny, Monongahela, was chosen by Red Hen Press as the Benjamin Saltman First Book Prize winner.
+She was a Stadler Poetry Fellow at Bucknell University from 2007-2009 and has since earned an MLIS from the University of Wisconsin - Madison, where she is working as a Communications Specialists/Librarian and serves as the Managing Editor and Co-founder of the Library as an Incubator Project.

 Erinn Batykefer was born on January 25, 1982, at Passavant Hospital in Pittsburgh, Pennsylvania to Gary and Kathy Batykefer.
 She attended North Allegheny High School before moving on to college at the University of Delaware.
 She originally pursued degrees in painting and ceramics before switching to a writing intensive major.
 In 2004, Batykefer graduated from The University of Delaware summa cum laude with a BA in English and Art History.
 She went on to attend the University of Wisconsin-Madison where she earned her MFA in poetry as well as the honor of being a Martha Meier Renk Distinguished Poetry Fellow.